Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Automatic Parasitic Model Extraction

 It should be noted that the DC resistance needs to be defined, as otherwise, it would not be possible to define the reference impedance.
 With knowledge of the DC resistance, the definition of the match standard at DC can be anchored.
 Also, the length of the transmission line needs to be defined for the same reason, as otherwise, a scaling ambiguity in the definition of $\gamma(f)$ would arise.

 While the equivalent circuit model presented in Fig.~\ref{fig:3.1} is an example of a match standard, it could also be used to describe non-ideal open or short standards, where $\rho_\mathrm{dc}=1$ is for an open standard and $\rho_\mathrm{dc}=-1$ is for a short standard.
-However, in general, the complexity of the model depends on how the match standard is implemented in reality.
+However, in general, the model's complexity depends on the physical design and manufacturing technology of the match standard.
 For example, in the measurement example discussed in Section~\ref{sec:4b}, a flip-chip resistor is used, which needed to be described with a more complex lumped model to account for the mounting pads and the resistor's internal parasitics.

-The question is: if a one-port device can be described using an equivalent circuit model, how can the unknown parameters be solved without the match standard's measurement?
+The question is: if a one-port device can be described by an equivalent circuit model, how can the unknown parameters be solved without the match standard's measurement?
 This can be addressed through non-linear optimization of the nullspace problem through singular value decomposition (SVD).
 Recalling the system of equations earlier in either \eqref{eq:2.9} or \eqref{eq:2.10}, this system can be expanded by including other one-port standards besides the match standard, as shown in \eqref{eq:3.2} below for port-A:

 where $\Gamma_a^{(i)}$ and $\rho_a^{(i)}(\bs{\theta}_i)$ represent the raw measurement and reflection coefficient, respectively, of the $i$th load standard.
 The vector $\bs{\theta}_i$ contains all unknown frequency-independent parameters that need to be determined, with $\bs{\theta} = [\bs{\theta}_1^T, \bs{\theta}_2^T, \ldots]^T$.
 It is important to note that the match standard must be part of the $i$th standards, along with at least one other one-port standard, such as a short, open, or arbitrary non-match impedance, or all of them simultaneously.
 Therefore, $i>1$ is required to have an overdetermined system of equations.